AmarjithTK/storage-bin/change-os/android.md

   # packages to install

+    Patched Lineage os with microg from Forklineagae or lineageos for microg

+    magisk with zygisk on
+    microg installer revived
+    minmicrog unified nlp only package
+    acc advanced charge controller
+    universal safetynet fix by kdragon
+    gsync enabler by dreamwhite + google contacts app aurora store and aurora droid apks
+    material files apk as file explorer as well as root browser blockada for nothing but shit

+    gcam from maheshtechnicals website
+    playbook lite for audiobooks

+    KDE connect

+    take a good migrate backup of all these

     call recording on google dialer zip on magisk library ---> microg minmicrog minimal zip --->
     app measurement disable magisk -- https://forum.xda-developers.com/t/mod-magisk-root-magisk-module-to-disable-app-ads-analytics-firebase-crashlytics.4363077/